cmumford/Reference-Browser/readme.markdown

 For more information see [Flask Configuration](http://flask.pocoo.org/docs/0.12/config/).

-The single test password is written from `instance.password.txt`.
+The single test password is written from `instance/password.txt`.

 **Note**: This application does not currently support multiple users, and the one hard-coded user "admin" has a hard-coded test password specified above.